 - The center focusing knob tends to be unstable

 Generally speaking, this pair of binoculars was built for astronomy enthusiasts, hence its impressive magnification.
 Nonetheless, it can be used for wildlife watching as well.
-Only that it must be used with a tripod.
-Overall, this binocular is best suited for astronomy, and I recommend it to anyone who enjoys watching terrestrial bodies.
+Only it must be used with a tripod.
+Overall, this binocular is greatly suited for astronomy, and I recommend it to anyone who enjoys watching terrestrial bodies.

 Kylietech 12X42: Best Binoculars For Wildlife Viewing Under 100

-Though not as big as the Celestron the Kylietech 12x42 I still a sight to behold, especially when you consider its price tag.
+Though not as big as the Celestron the Kylietech 12×42 I still a sight to behold, especially when you consider its price tag.
 Being a roof prism binocular, it delivers a sharp and bright image quality.

-But that’s not all, its offers a better optical performance compared to its more gigantic rival.
+But that’s not all, it offers a better optical performance compared to its more gigantic rival.
 Furthermore, unlike most of the other binoculars on this list, it is both waterproof and fog proof.
 It also comes fitted with a smartphone adapter, which is a big plus for a binocular of its price.

 - Given its magnification, this binocular is quite compact

 - Comes with fully multi-coated optics for clear and bright images

 - It has rubber armor that protects it from harsh weather